jfarmer/teaching-misc/graphs/README.md

 A graph consists of two sets, V and E, called the vertex and edge sets respectively.

-V can represnet anything.
-E consists of pairs of vertices.
+The elements in the vertex set V can represent anything.
+The edge set E always consists of pairs of vertexes, i.e., pairs of elements of V.

 Every graph can be described by saying...

 > Let each vertex represent a ______.
 Draw an edge from Vertex A to Vertex B if ______.

 For example:

-> Let G be a graph where each vertex represents a person.
+1. Let G be a graph where each vertex represents a Person.
 Draw an edge from Person A to Person B if Person A knows Person B's phone number.
-> Let G be a graph where each vertex represents a website.
-Draw an edge from Website A to Website B if there's a hyperlink from Website A to Website B.
+2. Let G be a graph where each vertex represents a Website.
+Draw an edge from Website A to Website B if there's a hyperlink on Website A to Website B.

+We'll take 3-5 minutes for everyone to come up with 2-3 examples of graphs.
+Type up your examples on your own computer.
+After we reach the time limit — which I'll announce — everyone paste their examples below.

 This is often written by saying "Let G=(V,E) be a graph where V is ... and E is ...".